abayojumumichael/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A simple rendition of Tic-Tac-Toe game, adapted from a tutorial using Next.js, React and Tailwind CSS .
+A simple Tic-Tac-Toe built using Next.js, React and Tailwind CSS.

 ## Features